Selling an Old House: What Disclosures You Need to Make

 In addition to physical issues, it’s essential to disclose any legal issues related to the property.
 This includes zoning violations, liens, or any pending litigation.
 Buyers typically perform due diligence, but being transparent about these matters can establish trust and may prevent issues during the closing process.

-Finally, ensure that you keep records of all disclosures made during the selling process.
-Having documentation can be beneficial in case any disputes arise later.
-By maintaining a transparent and honest approach throughout the sale, you not only protect yourself but also contribute to a positive experience for both you and the buyer.
+Finally, make sure you keep records of all disclosures made during the sales process.
+The document will be useful in the event of a dispute later on.
+By maintaining a transparent and honest approach throughout the sale.
+You are not only protecting yourself.
+But it also helps create a positive experience for you and your buyers.

 Any questions or concerns?
 Feel free to reach out to us at 951-400-4373—we’re here to assist you!